Online Adult ESL Classes Level 1

 Hoover Public Library 200 Municipal Drive, Hoover, Alabama 35216

-Online beginner-level English classes for adults.
-This class meets weekly for one hour.
-Classes are limited to 10 participants, and participants must pick up a free class textbook from the library.
-Call Kim at 205-444-7840 or email hvrefdesk@hooverlibrary.org for more information.
-To register, visit hooverlibrary.org/esl.
+Beginner level English classes for adults Join us for an online version of our ESL classes.
+This class meets weekly for one hour and is recommended for beginner level English learners.
+Classes are limited to 10 participants and it is required that you pick up a free class textbook from the library.
+Registration opens at 10:00 a.m. on August 1, 2022.
+Call Kim at (205) 444-7840 or email hvrefdesk@hooverlibrary.org for more information.
+To register, visit www.hooverlibrary.org/esl.
 LOCATION: Zoom Room 3

 Info